 George is now aged 55 and is working in the "Office".
-He rose to become Assistant Registrar General of Shipping and Seamen, Board of Trade, and probably holds that position at this stage in his life.
+He has risen to become Assistant Registrar General of Shipping and Seamen, Board of Trade, and probably holds that position at this stage in his life.

 He lives at 100 Drakefield Road, Upper Tooting, London, a smart and spacious mid terraced home which they have moved to from a similar, but slightly smaller, terraced house, 59 Claudesdale Road, just round the corner in Tooting.
 They moved sometime between 1901 and 1911.
 Click here for more detail and contemporary photos and valuations of the four homes he owned during his life.

 He lives there with his wife, Ellen and three of their five children.
 Ellen is a year older and they have been married 23 years.
 Their place of marriage was All Saints Church Fulham and I guess that this is the church they continue to attend, having lived in this area ever since.